benchan79/learn_javascript/introduction/01_introduction.md

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String

 ## 8. Built-in Objects
 In addition to console, there are other objects built into JavaScript.
-Yo can also build your own objects.
+You can also build your own objects.

 The great thing about objects is that they have methods.